Fraud Triangle in Business

 Tax fraud

-This type of fraud occurs when an individual or the business entity intentionally provides false information about the earnings and expenses of the company to Internal Revenue Service in order to limit the amount of tax liability.
+This type of fraud occurs when an individual or business entity intentionally provides false information about the earnings and expenses of the company to the Internal Revenue Service to limit the amount of tax liability.
 The company cheats on the reporting tax return to avoid paying the entire tax obligation.

-How to avoid it: Do not misreport the earning and expense information of your company in tax returns.
-Ensure filing your taxes completely and accurately on time.
+How to avoid it: Do not misreport your company’s earnings and expense information in tax returns.
+Ensure that you file your taxes ultimately and accurately on time.

 Insurance and banking fraud

 Insurance fraud is an illegal fraud that happens from both the buyer’s and seller’s sides.
-Insurance fraud from the seller’s side includes selling policies from companies that don’t exist, failing to submit premiums, or swapping policies to cost more commissions.
-Buyers fraud however by exaggerating claims, post-dated policies, providing falsified medical history, viatical fraud, faking death, disease, kidnapping, murder.
+This fraud from the seller’s side includes selling policies from companies that don’t exist, failing to submit premiums, or swapping policies to cost more commissions.
+Buyers fraud, however, by exaggerating claims, post-dated policies, providing falsified medical history, viatical fraud, faking death, disease, kidnapping, and murder.

 How to avoid it: Companies should be strict about the requirement of the filing of the information from the customers while filing insurance/workers’ compensation.
 Ensure that the documents provided at the hand of the customer are not fake and the information provided is accurate.